raymondbrink/CleanArchitecture/examples/Example.Console.CommandAdd/README.md

     }
 }
 ```
-For validation we use our generic `FluentEntityValidatorBase<TEntity>` class, but you can easily create your own implementation of `NetActive.CleanArchitecture.Domain.Interfaces.IEntityValidator<TEntity>` with your own validation logic based on the validation library or framework you prefer.
+For validation we use our generic `BaseFluentEntityValidator<TEntity>` class, but you can easily create your own implementation of `NetActive.CleanArchitecture.Domain.Interfaces.IEntityValidator<TEntity>` with your own validation logic based on the validation library or framework you prefer.

 ## Repository Facade
 A respository facade wraps and therefor hides complex repository logic from the client application.